 2. Never Enter Sensitive Information in a Pop Up Window

-Pop up windows represent another tool used by phishers with illicit agendas.
-An important tactic to prevent phishing attacks is to never enter information into a pop up window.
-In fact, a person is best served restricting pop up windows all together, except at those sites that an individual knows to be trustworthy.
+Pop-up windows represent another tool used by phishers with illicit agendas.
+An important tactic to prevent phishing attacks is to never enter information into a pop-up window.
+In fact, a person is best served restricting pop-up windows altogether, except at those sites that an individual knows to be trustworthy.

 3. Verify HTTPS on Address Bar

 Whenever a person is conveying confidential information online, he or she must confirm that the address bar reads “HTTPS” and not the standard “HTTP.”
 The “S” confirms that the date is being conveyed through a legitimate, secured channel.

 Finally, staying abreast of phishing scams and the technology and techniques designed to prevent them is crucial.
 A plethora of reliable educational resources exist on the Internet that are designed to assist a person in preventing phishing attacks including our training course here.

 5. Keep Antivirus Protection Current

 Although keeping antivirus protection up to date may seem like a patently obvious strategy, a surprising number of people fail to take this very basic step.
 The reality is that identity thieves and other criminals constantly are changing their schemes.
 Therefore, maintaining current antivirus protection is an invaluable first line of defense against phishing attacks.